advanced-security/ghas-api-python-scripts/README.md

-# GHAS API scripts
+# GitHub Advanced Security (GHAS) API scripts

+GitHub Advanced Security offers a range of rich REST APIs to access and manage alerts.

+This is a set of scripts that use these APIs to access and manage alerts.
+The scripts are written in Python and use a wrapper around the API requests to manage authentication, pagination and rate limiting.

+> [!WARNING]
+> These scripts are not supported by GitHub.
+They are provided as-is, and come with no support or commitments.
+> They are intended to be used as examples, and can be modified to suit your needs

 ## Requirements

 - Python 3.10 or higher
 - Install dependencies with `python3 -mpip install -r requirements.txt`
-- Put a GitHub token in your environment in `GITHUB_TOKEN`
+- Put a suitable GitHub token in your environment in `GITHUB_TOKEN`
+  - requires read access to GitHub Advanced Security alerts
+  - requires read access to the repository, organization or Enterprise you are querying
+  - Note that Secret Scanning alerts are only available to admins of the repository, organization or Enterprise, a security manager, or where explicitly enabled by the repository owner

 ## Usage

-The date in `--since` can be specified as `YYYY-MM-DD` or as `Nd` where `N` is the number of days ago.
+Generally, the date in `--since` can be specified as `YYYY-MM-DD` or as `Nd` where `N` is the number of days ago.
 Full ISO formats are also supported.
 If a timezone is not specified, the date is assumed to be in UTC (`Z` timezone).

+Run each specific script according to the help for each script.

+### List secret scanning alerts

 ```text
 usage: list_secret_scanning_alerts.py [-h] [--scope {ent,org,repo}] [--bypassed] [--state {open,resolved}] [--no-include-secret] [--since SINCE] [--json] [--quote-all] [--hostname HOSTNAME] [--debug] name